Frequently Asked Questions About Business Practices

 What is marketing and how do I go about it?

-For speech-language pathologists and audiologists, marketing means reaching your clients, referral sources, media, school board members, legislators, the general public, and anyone else who could want or need your services.
+For audiologists and speech-language pathologists, marketing means reaching your clients, referral sources, media, school board members, legislators, the general public, and anyone else who could want or need your services.
 If you think about it, any time you tell someone and tell them what you do and how you do it-you're marketing!

 There are two primary reasons why marketing is an essential part of your practice: (1) economic, and (2) professional identification.